ai4os/ai4-ansible/tutorials/new_site_guest_config.md

-# New site: guest admin steps
+# New site: guest admin configuration